Alexiazz/Alexiazz/README.md

 ### I'm learning to become a full stack developper, currently studying @Simplon.co 🚀

-- 🌍 I'm from Paris
+- 🌍 I'm from Paris but I've lived in other countries

 - 🌱 I’m currently learning #Java #Mysql #html #css #Javascript